MAGIC SCHOOL

 "Nothing is as important to you as your duty to protect your crew."

 He's right.
-I have to be a bodhisattva.
+I have to play bodhisattva.

 Dr. McCoy beams at me.
 "Jim, it's wonderful!
 This potion gives women the Strength of Ten!
 They're immune to nearly all infection too.
 I call it Wonder Woman Juice!"